Derived equivalences of Calabi-Yau fibrations: Introduction

 From a topological point of view, complexes of coherent sheaves are D-branes of the B-model (twist of a N = 2 SCFT), and morphisms between the objects of $D^{b} (X )$ are identified with the states of the topological string and composition of morphisms is computed by correlators of the B-model.
 Originally, a $D-$brane in string theory is by definition an embedding of a manifold, variety or cycle in the space-time that serves as a boundary condition for open-strings moving in the space-time.

-Our main aim in this context is to obtain interpretations and geometric criteria for the equivalence between the derived categories of Calabi-Yau manifolds, in particular in the case of Calabi-Yau $n$-folds fibred by abelian varieties or $K3$ surfaces.
+Our main aim in this context is to obtain interpretations and geometric criteria for the equivalence between the derived categories of Calabi-Yau manifolds, in particular in the case of Calabi-Yau $n$-folds that admits a fibration structure by abelian varieties or $K3$ surfaces.

-Here we will study Calabi-Yau spaces that are fibred over the same base $B$ by polarized abelian varieties.
+In the first two sections, we will study Calabi-Yau spaces that are fibered over the same base $B$ by polarized abelian varieties.
 If $X/B$ is an abelian fibration with a global polarization, and we call $X^{\vee}/B$ its dual fibration, our main result is:

 \begin{theorem} The derived categories of both fibrations $X/B$ and $X^{\vee}/B$ are equivalent and there is an equivalence $\phi_{b}:D^{b}(X_{b})\rightarrow D^{b}(\widehat{X}_{b})$ for every closed point $b\in B$. \end{theorem} If $p:X\rightarrow C$ is a $K3$ fibration over an algebraic curve $C$, we prove the following theorem: